AjayKMehta/setup-machine/README.md

 - [Enable auto-signing Git commits with GnuPG](https://gist.github.com/BoGnY/f9b1be6393234537c3e247f33e74094a).

+> [!NOTE]
-:bulb: git comes bundled with Git Credential Manager on Windows.
+> git comes bundled with Git Credential Manager on Windows.
 If you keep getting prompted to login when pushing to or pulling from a remote, you may have more than one account set up.
 To fix, see [these instructions](https://github.com/git-ecosystem/git-credential-manager/blob/main/docs/multiple-users.md#tldr-tell-gcm-to-remember-which-account-to-use).

 ## git-related platforms